CxRW-Tools/CxOne_Get_All_Packages/README.md

 ## Performance Considerations

-For large tenants with thousands of projects:
+For large tenants with tens of thousands of projects:
 - **Expected runtime**: Hours (depending on scale)
 - **Memory usage**: Optimized for streaming (minimal memory footprint)
 - **Threading**: Configurable workers for optimal performance